People need rest. Angels don’t.

 I was pondering how much I use my senses to evaluate my world.
 How I use smell, taste, touch, hearing and sight to say what works and what does not work.
 When I look at my bank account, when I think about my relationships, when I look at my body, my five senses, including my memories that have been generated by my senses, are giving me feedback.
 There’s some good stuff and not so good stuff.
 And I am motivated to increase the good stuff and delete the bad stuff.

 When I think of all the work we do, I think of how much work it takes to maintain our lives.
 We work to provide food, shelter, and security for our family; to support our community, and of course for our entertainment.

 How much of this work is done to satisfy our five senses?
-And how much do we use our 5 sense perceptions to evaluate how we are doing?
+And how much do we use our five sense perceptions to evaluate how we are doing?
 Probably most of the time.

-Our 5 senses perceptions feed into our brain and mind, influencing how we think, feel and behave.
-Considering much of our culture requires medications, alcohol, and drugs to keep the 5 senses satisfied, it seems we just here to experience happiness, feeling good, looking good and encounter as little conflict as possible.
+Our five sense perceptions feed into our brain and mind, influencing how we think, feel and behave.
+Considering much of our culture requires medications, alcohol, and drugs to keep the five senses satisfied, it seems as if we’re just here to experience happiness, feel good, look good and encounter as little conflict as possible.
 Actually, for those of us who are working hard to keep up with our needs, this sounds good.
 And it works until we become overloaded with the things we feel we need to maintain our lives and life style.

 Looking closer, there may be a vicious cycle working here.